json-schema-org/community/COMMUNITY-MANAGER.md

 Community managers are responsible for managing many aspects of the JSON Schema community.
 The goal is to achieve and maintain a healthy and growing JSON Schema community where everyone feels welcome and is encouraged to share knowledge and learn from each other.
 This document outlines the responsibilities of a community manager and the process involved in becoming one.

+### Requirements

+* Proven track record of contributions and active engagement in the JSON Schema Community.
+* Being an example of Open Source citizenship.

 ### Responsibilities

 A community manager has the following responsibilities: